owlbarn/tutorial/book/dataframe/README.md

 ```

 The module applies several optimisation techniques to accelerate the operations on dataframes.
-Please refer to the API reference for the complete function list.
+You can refer to the API reference for the complete function list.

 ## Query Frames